Redux7/redux-from-scratch/README.md

 ## Pass state as prop

+in order to access state as a prop inside the component(Counter.js) we will have to<br/>
+create mapStateToProp function inside of the component that needs this props,<br/>
-in order to access state as a prop inside the component(Counter.js) we will have to create mapStateToProp function, this function passes to the props just relevant parts of the state instead of whole state
+this function passes to the props just relevant parts of the state instead of whole state

 ```
 const mapStateToProps = (state) => {